-2. Unresolved Prior Year Matters
+Unresolved Prior Year Matters

-In the audit report of the previous year, several issues were raised in respect of financial report, compliance and internal controls.
-However, the Management has not resolved the issues or given any explanation on the progress made towards their resolution.
+In the audit report of the previous year, several issues were raised.
+However, the Management has not resolved the issues or given any explanation for failure to adhere to the provisions of the Public Sector Accounting Standards Board templates and The National Treasury and Planning Circular reference No. AG.4/16/3 Vol.1(9) dated 24 June, 2020.